-The purpose of this document is to outline the Environmental and Social Management Framework (ESMF or Framework) for the REPP 2 facility and provide the methodology by which the impacts and risk of REPP 2-funded projects will be measured and managed.
-The Framework describes the requirements, processes and arrangements required to comply with the REPP 2 Environmental and Social Policy and Procedures (E&S Policy), which is provided in Annex A. The E&S Policy therefore forms the basis of this Framework.
+The purpose of this document is to outline the Environmental and Social Management Framework (ESMF or Framework) for all Camco-managed funds and provide the methodology by which the impacts and risks of funded projects will be measured and managed.
+The Framework describes the requirements, processes and arrangements required to comply with the Camco Environmental and Social Policy and Procedures (E&S Policy), which is provided in Appendix A. The E&S Policy therefore forms the basis of this Framework.